 10. Sherwani Kurta Pajama

 Sherwani kurtas are more formal and feature a longer length with a fitted style.
-They often have intricate embroidery work and are commonly worn for weddings and other formal events.
+They often do intricate embroidery work.
+It is commonly wear for weddings and other formal events.

 Latest Trends in Kids Kurta Designs